Canon 200D vs 1200D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 1200D (labelled Canon T5 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and February 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 1200D (labelled Canon T5 in some countries) are two digital cameras that were announced, respectively, in June 2017 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1200D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 1200D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1200D is notably larger (15 percent) than the Canon 200D.
 Moreover, the 1200D is markedly heavier (6 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 1200D are weather-sealed.